restrellado/website/content/authors/admin/_index.md

 - Visitors
 ---

-I'm an Executive Consultant at the San Diego South County SELPA, where I design solutions to help SELPAs build equitable systems for students with disabilities.
-I believe in combining my experience in education, a practical style of data science, and collaboration to answer the questions that make a difference for students.
+I work at the San Diego South County SELPA, where I design solutions to help school districts build equitable systems for students with disabilities.
+This is my personal website, where I write about data work, education and other projects I'm working on.